Korla Pandit: Later career

-After moving to Canada, Redd returned regularly to the San Francisco and Los Angeles areas for work.
+After moving to Canada, Pandit returned regularly to the San Francisco and Los Angeles areas for work.
 In the 1970s, as his television popularity waned, he supplemented his income with a variety of increased personal appearances and performances.
-Continuing to use the Korla Pandit persona, Redd performed at supper clubs, supermarket openings, car agencies, music and department stores, pizza restaurants, lectures, music seminars, private lessons, and the theater organ circuit.
-He made a cameo appearance as Korla Pandit in Tim Burton's biopic Ed Wood (1994), which drew renewed attention to him as a performer.
-He performed as a musician in the film.
+He performed at supper clubs, supermarket openings, car agencies, music and department stores, pizza restaurants, lectures, music seminars, private lessons, and the theater organ circuit.
+He made a cameo appearance as himself in Tim Burton's biopic Ed Wood (1994), which drew renewed attention to him as a performer.

-Redd's career was revived in the 1990s, and he attracted a new generation, taking them under his wing.
+Pandit's career was revived in the 1990s, and he attracted a new generation, taking them under his wing.
 "The Tiki-lounge music revival gave Korla one last career resurgence and cult following.
 He recorded with The Muffs...."
-Redd also performed a sold-out show at the legendary Bimbo's 365 Club in San Francisco.
+Pandit also performed a sold-out show at the legendary Bimbo's 365 Club in San Francisco.